The Executive Council, comprised of FRGS officers, is charged with managing the business of the society and developing its policies.

-Bob Epp is FRGS’s First Vice President.
+Bob Epp.
 In this role, Bob has the important job of Program Chair, being responsible for securing speakers for both the monthly meetings and the Annual Fall Conference.
 The First Vice President also performs the duties of the President in the absence of or at the request of the President.

-I was always curious about his surname.
-Upon further investigation I found it is a pet name for the Germanic surname of Eberhardt.
+A note from Bob: I was always curious about my surname.
+Upon further investigation, I found it is a pet name for the Germanic surname of Eberhardt.
 I had the opportunity to professionally relocate to Heidelberg in 1976.
 Once there, I researched all three of my German family lines, as well as my Norwegian family.
 Subsequently, I continued my research in cooperation with my cousin Barbe.
 Our immediate Epp family was based in West Y Central Wisconsin.
-We have also located several other Epp lines in the U.S. and Canada, also directly descended from the Epp line present in North Baden since the 17 th Century.
+We have also located several other Epp lines in the U.S. and Canada, also directly descended from the Epp line present in North Baden since the 17th Century.
 I also research family lines in Northwest Spotsylvania and Eastern Orange Counties of Virginia.

-Polly Seifert is Second Vice President for FRGS.
 This position is the Society’s official Registrar, whose duties include maintaining the membership directory of the Society.
-She also serves as Membership Chair.
+The position includes the job of Membership Chair.

-Deb Kozel is the FRGS Executive Council Treasurer.
-Deb is responsible for FRGS finances including developing and manging the annual budget, and tracking and reporting on the society’s financial position.
+Tom Linthicum.
+Tom is responsible for FRGS finances, including developing and managing current accounts, the annual budget, and tracking and reporting on the society’s financial position.